epfl-ada/ada-2023-project-abcd5/README.md

 Once the data was meticulously cleaned, we embarked on our analysis utilizing line graphs and heatmaps to uncover insights and patterns.

 ### Step 5.
 Movie plots

 We use natural language processing to analyse the movie plots.
 We start by loading and preparing the movie plot data by performing preproccessing steps like: converting text to lowercase, removing punctuation, removing numbers, removing stopwords and lemmatizing.
 Then we postprocess the text by tokenizing and creating a term frequency matrix.
 For the analysis we perform latent dirichlet analysis, and inspect the generated topics.

 ### Step 6.
 Budgets

+Initially, we began with basic data visualizations (printing statistics, plotting disitrbutions).
+Next, we examined the correlation between a film's budget and its release year, as well as the relationship between a film's budget and its rating.
+Those analysis are conducted using both visualization tools and linear regression methods.
+Finally, we investigated how movie budgets vary across different genres.
+For that, we applied linear regression to analyze the connection between budget and score within each of the top 20 movie genres.

 ### Step 7.
 Character type